Available with Standard or Advanced license.

 Upgrade the geodatabase

-You can use the Upgrade Geodatabase tool in ArcGIS Pro, or use a Python script run on the ArcGIS client computer to upgrade the geodatabase.
+You can use the Upgrade Geodatabase tool in ArcGIS Pro or a Python script run on an ArcGIS Pro or ArcGIS Server machine to upgrade your geodatabase.

 Use the Upgrade Geodatabase tool